Christian Dumas

 Christian Dumas is a French biologist born on January 2, 1943.
 He is a professor at the École normale supérieure (ENS) in Lyon.
 Dumas has devoted himself to the study of the specific sexual reproduction mechanisms of flowering plants and their applications for the genetic improvement of cultivated plants.
 He is also the scientific director of the botanical garden of the Parc de la Tête d'Or in Lyon.

 Course

-He studied at the IPES (Institut des Professeurs de l'Enseignement Secondaire) at Claude Bernard University (UCB) from 1962 to 1965), then from 1965 to 1968 he was a teacher in secondary education including 1 year at the Centre Pédagogique Régional de Lyon.
+He studied at the IPES (Institut des Professeurs de l'Enseignement Secondaire) at Claude Bernard University (UCB) from 1962 to 1965).
+From 1965 to 1968, he was a teacher in secondary education including 1 year at the Centre Pédagogique Régional de Lyon.
 He passed the CAPES in natural sciences in 1968, followed by 2 years as a Volunteer in the National Active Service (VSNA) in Tunisia (Sousse high school).